dimsmukhtar/suryayudha-cinema-ticketing-be/README.md

-### create an e-ticket backend based on the planned API specifications
+### create an e-ticket backend for movie cinema booking based on the planned API specifications

 #### Health